 Marian Soat, MSN, RN, CCNS, CCRN, is a clinical nurse specialist (CNS) at Cleveland Clinic main campus.
 Her clinical expertise is in critical care, and since 2006, she has worked as a CNS in both the cardiovascular and vascular surgery intensive care units at Cleveland Clinic, with a special focus on bringing evidence-based care to the bedside.
-Throughout Soat’s more than three decades in the nursing profession, she spent 24 years as a staff nurse and clinical instructor at various healthcare organizations in Ohio, New York and Washington, including MetroHealth Medical Center in Cleveland, St. Luke’s/Roosevelt Hospital Center in New York City, and Overlake Hospital Medical Center in Bellevue, Washington.
+Throughout Soat’s four decades in the nursing profession, she spent 24 years as a staff nurse and clinical instructor at various healthcare organizations in Ohio, New York and Washington, including MetroHealth Medical Center in Cleveland, St. Luke’s/Roosevelt Hospital Center in New York City, and Overlake Hospital Medical Center in Bellevue, Washington.

 - MSN, Kent State University, Kent, Ohio, 2006

 - BSN, Cleveland State University, Cleveland, Ohio, 2000

 - ADN, Cuyahoga Community College, Cleveland Ohio, 1977

 - Clinical Nurse Specialist (CCNS), American Association of Critical-Care Nurses

 - Critical-Care Registered Nurse (CCRN), American Association of Critical-Care Nurses